janjhnsn/vue3-simple-alert/README.md

 - returns: Promise\<string\>

 > Will be resolved with input text when OK button clicked.
 If the user clicks OK without entering any text, promise will be resolved with an empty string.
 If dialog box closed by any other reason, this promise will be rejected.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/constkhi/vue-simple-alert/tags).

 ## License